gemc/home/_includes/notes/flux-note.md

 "
 %}

-The variables stored in the digitized output are:
+The **DIGITIZED VARIABLES** below, resulting from the flux digitization, are stored in the output.

 - the sensitive element `identifier`, assigned by the user.
 For example
   - sector